chuckberrry/cds-event-monitoring/README.md

 ### Adding Required Configurations

-This package requires specific configurations in your package.json.
+This package requires specific configurations in your package.json or .cdsrc.json.

 ```json
   "cds": {